Unpolarized GPDs at small $x$ and non-zero skewness: Skewness-dependent dipole amplitudes resulting from non-linear evolution

 For the quark GPD along with the gluon and quark GTMDs one has to use

 in Eqs.~\eqref{glueGTMD11}, \eqref{q_GTMD_1}, and \eqref{qGPD}.
 We have replaced $x \to |x|$ to account for possible negative values of the average momentum fraction $x$.

-This is the main result of this work: the effect of skewness on the evolution of the unpolarized GPDs and GTMDs at low $x$ is to make the effective rapidity of the unpolarized dipole amplitudes $N_{10} (Y)$ and ${\cal O}_{10} (Y)$ (that these distributions depend on) determined by the minimum of $1/|x|$ and $1/|\xi|$, as shown in \eq{Y}.
+This is the main result of this work: the effect of skewness on the unpolarized GPDs and GTMDs at low $x$ is to make the effective rapidity of the unpolarized dipole amplitudes $N_{10} (Y)$ and ${\cal O}_{10} (Y)$ (that these distributions depend on) determined by the minimum of $1/|x|$ and $1/|\xi|$, as shown in \eq{Y}.